-This October, I’ve done some night photography experiments with a Nikon D3 and a Pentax K1.
+In October, I did some night photography experiments with a Nikon D3 and a Pentax K1.
 On a Pentax forum, I saw a couple of photos taken with an old Pentax K10D, which is the last DSLR camera from Pentax built around a CCD (Charge-Coupled Device) sensor.

-The 10D was released in 2006 following a range of CCD-based 6.1 megapixels DSLR’s starting with the Pentax *ist D released in 2003, followed, somewhat confusingly, by the Pentx *istD S, Pentax *istD DL and Pentax *istD DL2.
+The 10D was released in 2006 following a range of CCD-based 6.1 megapixels DSLRs starting with the Pentax *ist D released in 2003, followed, somewhat confusingly, by the Pentax *istD S, Pentax *istD DL and Pentax *istD DL2.

 The menu system was a bit confusing at first, but I soon realized that the firmware (version 1.0) needed an upgrade to unlock several standard features— for example mapping ISO settings to either of the two control wheels.